bitnami/containers/bitnami/contour-operator/README.md

 # Contour Operator packaged by Bitnami

+Since the upstream project is not maintained, this image has been deprecated, and will no longer be maintained not updated.

 ## What is Contour Operator?

 > The Contour Operator extends the Kubernetes API to create, configure and manage instances of Contour on behalf of users.